-SPRINGFIELD, Mo., March 20, 2013 /PRNewswire/ -- The Board of Directors of Great Southern Bancorp, Inc. (NASDAQ: GSBC), the holding company for Great Southern Bank, declared a $.18 per common share dividend for the first quarter of the calendar year ending December 31, 2013.
+SPRINGFIELD, Mo., Nov.
+28, 2012 /PRNewswire/ -- The Board of Directors of Great Southern Bancorp, Inc. (NASDAQ: GSBC), the holding company for Great Southern Bank, declared a $.18 per common share dividend for the fourth quarter of the calendar year ending December 31, 2012.

-With total assets of $4.0 billion, Great Southern offers banking and investment services.
+With total assets of $4.0 billion, Great Southern offers banking, investment, insurance and travel services.
 Headquartered in Springfield, Mo., the Company operates 107 retail banking centers and more than 200 ATMs in Missouri, Arkansas, Iowa, Kansas, Minnesota and Nebraska.
 Great Southern Bancorp is a public company and its common stock (ticker: GSBC) is listed on the NASDAQ Global Select stock exchange.

 SOURCE Great Southern Bancorp, Inc.